From Hard to Reach Families to Easy to Reach Services

 The workshop aims to facilitate shared learning and exchange on note-worthy practices when working positively and respectfully with ‘hard to reach’ families and communities, with the ultimate goal to support child development and well-being.

-The objective is to discuss the key features of both approaches, their commonalities and how they may be applied in other contexts.
-Interactive discussion methods will be used in order to stimulate the exchange of ideas.
+The objective is to discuss the key features of the three approaches, try out some tools and think about how they may be applied in other contexts.

 This workshop welcomes particularly representatives from policy and practice.
 All those who wish to learn more about community based ECEC approaches, which prioritise local leadership and participation, diversity, equity and inclusion in ECEC and interagency cooperation are invited to register for this workshop.

-During interactives sessions, there will be presentations by Giulia Cortellesi of the International Child Development Initiatives, coordinator TOY for Inclusion ().
-Co-presenting are Nicoline Hoos from JES Rijnland, Marianne Bontje from public health service GGD Leiden.
-All presenting organizations are from the Netherlands.
+During interactives sessions, there will be presentations by Giulia Cortellesi of the International Child Development Initiatives, coordinator of TOY for Inclusion (www.toy4inclusion.eu) and two TOY for Inclusion implementers: Mateja Mlinar from the Educational Research Institute, Slovenia and Eva Deak, Director of Partners Hungary Foundation.
+Co-presenters are Nicoline Hoos from JES Rijnland and Marianne Bontje from Preventive Youth Health Care service in Leiden - GGD Hollands Midden.

 This workshop is offered free of charge to participants in the ISSA Conference 2019.
 Lunch and coffee breaks will be served.
 Participants will be charged a small fee of 15 euro to cover catering costs.